mgoellnitz/trackdown/README.md

 # Commands in the Commit Messages

 Right now TrackDown understands only two commands in the commit messages.
+It relies on a git implementation which is capable if executing the script hooks.
+JGit is lacking this (for the post commit hooks used here) and as a result NetBeans and Eclipse cannot use this mimik.

 ## refs *id*